-The 2018 Avance machine represents the 3rd year ColDesi, Inc. has been the exclusive dealer for this world class brand.
+The new 2020 Avancé commercial embroidery machine continues the brands long history in the US market.
+The exclusive dealer for this world class brand.
 ColDesi, Inc is a 100% American owned business operating in the US for over 17 years in the industry.

 They maintain a reputation of having the best service and support in the world with hundreds of hours of media, webinars, podcasts, and technical insights available for free.
 More people visit ColDesi operated support and educational sites worldwide than any other industry source.